BYU-ITC-210/BYU-ITC-210.github.io/LabWriteupInstructions.md

 * (I can) Pass data through the JSON format.
 (This is better!)
 * Passing data through the JSON format.
 (This feels awkward.)

+> While you typically leave the "I can" prefix off of these statements.
+It's still acceptable to use first person narrative in your writeup.
+For example, in the Design Overview you might say "I decided to..."

 ## V. References (required)